5.11.1 Enhanced Capture (eCAP)

 - 4-event time-stamp registers (each 32 bits)

-- Interrupt on either of the four events
+- CPU interrupt on any one of the four events

-- Continuous mode capture of timestamps in a four-deep circular buffer
+- Continuous mode capture of timestamps in a 4-deep circular buffer

 - Absolute time-stamp capture

 - When not used in capture mode, the eCAP module can be configured as a single channel PWM output.

 The capture functionality of the Type-1 eCAP is enhanced from the Type-0 eCAP with the following added features:

 - Writing a 1 to ECCTL2[CTRFILTRESET] will clear the event filter, the modulo counter, and any pending interrupts flags.
 This is useful for initialization and debug.